 Travers was a Death Eater who murdered Marlene McKinnon and her family, according to Karkaroff during his own trial.
 At that point, Travers had already been captured by the Ministry (GF30, OP9).

 Travers later escaped and partook in the Battle of the Seven Potters, where he was cursed by Kingsley (DH5).
-However, he survived, and went back to work at the Voldemort-controlled Ministry of Magic (DH13); he was also responsible for the bullying of Xenophilius Lovegood after the Death Eaters kidnapped Luna (DH21).
+However, he survived, and went back to work at the Voldemort-controlled Ministry of Magic, where he was a colleague of Dolores Umbridge on the Muggle-born Registration Commission (DH13); he was also responsible for the bullying of Xenophilius Lovegood after the Death Eaters kidnapped Luna (DH21).
 Travers and Selwyn nearly caught Harry at the Lovegoods’ house, but were foiled by Hermione’s quick thinking.
 Travers showed himself to be more cool-headed than Selwyn when he used Homenum revelio to ascertain whether Xenophilius’s claims had any merit.